williamweaver/Aperture-Viewer/README.md

 - [Mac](doc/building_macos.md)
 - [Linux](doc/building_linux.md)

-> [!NOTE]
+> [!CAUTION]
-> As with Firestorm self-compiles, support for compiling this viewer or issues from self-compiled versions is limited.
-The [Firestorm Self Compilers](https://tinyurl.com/firestorm-self-compilers) group may be helpful for general build questions.
+> **Limited Support for Self-Compiles:** As with Firestorm self-compiles, official support for compiling Aperture Viewer yourself or for issues arising from self-compiled versions is limited.
+Consult the [Firestorm Self Compilers](https://tinyurl.com/firestorm-self-compilers) group for general build questions.

 ---